-From its beginnings in 1971, BAWAR has addressed the problem of sexual assault with two basic goals: 1) to establish a place where rape and incest survivors could receive the quality counseling and advocacy they need, and 2) to provide community education regarding sexual assault issues.
+From its beginnings in 1971, BAWAR has worked to address the problem of sexual assault with two basic goals: 1) to establish a place where rape and incest survivors could receive the quality counseling and advocacy they need, and 2) to provide community education regarding sexual assault issues.

 Because we know that the person who is dealing with sexual assault has loved ones that are also affected, we provide for their needs as well.
-For the survivor’s family and significant others we offer a chance for them to discuss their own fears and to ask questions about how they can help.
+For the survivor’s family and support persons, we offer a chance for them to discuss their own fears and to ask questions about how they can help.

 Our diverse educational programs include presentations specifically designed for youth from middle school through college.
 We respond to community requests for speakers on a wide variety of related topics.
 In addition, we provide educational programs for men currently incarcerated for violent offenses.
-BAWAR also conducts professional training’s for emergency room staff, therapists, clergy, educators, and police officers.
+BAWAR also conducts professional training’s for emergency room staff, therapists, clergy, educators, police officers, and more.

 By providing both program components (counseling and education), BAWAR continues to work toward the day when we can achieve our ultimate goal; to be able to finally close our doors for lack of business.

 Last year, BAWAR continued its important work in our community by providing. . .

 - 960 new clients with crisis intervention services.

 - 143 clients with free hospital or police accompaniment.

 - 203 educational programs to over 11,914 children and adults.